Sargent & Greenleaf custom time lock and automatic bolt motor for Cary Safe Co.

 model safes, beginning around 1893.

-The rounded portion matched the curve of the screw type door.
-This is an
+The rounded, scalloped portion matched the curve of the screw type door.
+In John

 as being the only one known, however this example as well as a photo below